eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/architecture-and-reference-framework-main.md

 ### 3.5 Trusted List Provider

 A Trusted List Provider (TLP) is a body responsible for maintaining, managing, and publishing a Trusted List.
-In compliance with [Article 22](https://eur-lex.europa.eu/legal-content/EN/TXT/?uri=uriserv%3AOJ.L_.2014.257.01.0073.01.ENG#d1e2162-73-1), a Trusted List Provider is appointed by a Member State and notified to the Commission.
+In compliance with [Article 22](https://eur-lex.europa.eu/legal-content/EN/TXT/?uri=uriserv%3AOJ.L_.2014.257.01.0073.01.ENG#d1e2162-73-1) of the [European Digital Identity Regulation], a Trusted List Provider is appointed by a Member State and notified to the Commission.
 Within the EUDI Wallet ecosystem, Trusted Lists exist for the following entities:

 - Wallet Providers,
 - PID Providers,